Toko Ekambi shines as Lyon stun Ronaldo’s Juventus | Goal.com

 Toko Ekambi shines as Lyon stun Ronaldo’s Juventus

-Karl Toko Ekambi featured as Olympique Lyon clinched a narrow 1-0 victory against Juventus in the first leg Round of 16 of the Champions League game on Wednesday night.
+Karl Toko Ekambi featured as Olympique Lyon clinched a 1-0 victory against Juventus in the first leg Round of 16 clash in the Champions League on Wednesday night.

 The 27-year-old was handed his ninth appearance since his loan move from Villarreal in January and did enough to help his side secure an important victory against the Italian giants.